Connect Garmin and Strava to Notion: My Running Dashboard

 A runner combined Garmin, Strava, and Notion into a personal training intelligence stack using Python scripts, webhooks, and a static HTML dashboard.
 The system revealed key insights: threshold runs were too intense, ACWR guided safe load increases, and polarized training zones were validated—turning raw data into actionable decisions.

-After three years of stagnant strength numbers and a four-point drop from my VO₂max peak, I got tired of staring at three different apps and feeling no smarter.
-So I wired them together.
-The result is a personal running intelligence stack that actually tells me what to do next — not just what I did yesterday.
+If you arrived here searching for “Garmin to Notion” or “Strava Notion integration,” most of what surfaces in those SERPs is either a paid template, a Zapier-style integration, or chloevoyer’s garmin-to-notion repo.
+This is the version I actually run in production — born from three stagnant strength years, a four-point drop from my VO₂max peak, and being tired of staring at three apps and feeling no smarter.
+Wiring them together gave me a personal running intelligence stack that tells me what to do next, not just what I did yesterday.

 The three layers